Patrick Joseph James Keane

 Patrick Joseph James Keane (January 6, 1872 – September 1, 1928) was an Irish-born prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Sacramento in California from 1922 until his death in 1928.
 Keane previously served as an auxiliary bishop of the same diocese from 1920 to 1922.

 Biography

 Early life

-Born in Ballybunnion, County Kerry, Ireland, Keane studied in 1890–1895 at St. Patrick's College in Carlow, County Carlow, Ireland and The Catholic University of America in Washington, DC where he was granted a Doctor of Divinity in 1896.
+Patrick Keane was born on January 6, 1872, in Ballybunnion, County Kerry, Ireland to Jeremiah and Mary (Kissane) Keane.
+In 1890, he entered St Michael's College, Listowel, a secondary school.
+Deciding to become a priest, he began his seminary studies St. Patrick's College in Carlow, both in Ireland.
+Keane later decided to join his uncle, Bishop John Joseph Keane, in the United States, continuing his studies at the Catholic University of America in Washington, D.C.